TSGECO/tsg/doc/tsg.md

 2. Build the complete graph structure from these extracted elements
 3. Chains provide both the structure and the evidence for the graph
 4. Paths (O) define traversals through the graph constructed from chains
+5. Verify read continuity for all paths by ensuring adjacent nodes share common read support

 ## Type Definitions for Attributes